-Nevertheless, to bolster this position, the Hearing Officer accuses Whittaker of "unauthorized diversion and channel alterations occurring on the Whittaker Two Dot Ranch property."
-Id. at 10-11.
-Not only is this statement pejorative, but it is incorrect, as there is nothing in the Idaho Supreme Court case of Whittaker v.
+The Hearing Officer's statement is incorrect, as there is nothing in the Idaho Supreme Court case of Whittaker v.
 Kauer which suggests in any way that what Whittaker's actions were unauthorized, and indeed, the case holds the opposite-that the arrangement between Whittaker and McConnell's predecessors was valid and lawful.